-Proposition 8 Assume that a fraction $\alpha \in [0,1]$ of households are naïve quasi-hyperbolic with $\beta < 1$ and long-run discount factor $\delta < 1$, and the remaining fraction $1 - \alpha$ of households are rational with discount factor $\delta < 1$.
-Then an increase in α or a decrease in either β or δ reduces the steady-state capital-labor ratio.
+Proposition 8.
+Assume that a fraction $\alpha \in [0, 1]$ of households are naive quasi-hyperbolic with $\beta < 1$ and long-run discount factor $\delta < 1$, and the remaining fraction $1 - \alpha$ of households are rational with discount factor $\delta < 1$.
+Then an increase in α or a decrease in either β or δ reduces the steady-state capital-labour ratio.

-An immediate implication of the proposition is that the steady-state capital-labor ratio will be lower in an economy with naïve quasi-hyperbolic households than in the benchmark neoclassical model (assuming the same long-run discount factor).
+An immediate implication of the proposition is that the steady-state capital-labour ratio will be lower in an economy with naive quasi-hyperbolic households than in the benchmark neoclassical model (assuming the same long-run discount factor).
 As all of our previous results, this result naturally generalizes to the more realistic situation where (measurable) subsets of households may have different discount factors and/or utility functions.
-This proposition once again exploits Lemma 3 and then applies our main theorems, and the proof in Appendix C clarifies that the mathematical arguments are analogous to the ones in Section 4.2 and the effects of capital income taxes with naïve quasi-hyperbolic preferences can be studied in the same way.
+This proposition once again exploits Lemma 3 and then applies our main theorems, and the proof in online Appendix C (supplementary material) clarifies that the mathematical arguments are analogous to the ones in Section 4.2 and the effects of capital income taxes with naive quasi-hyperbolic preferences can be studied in the same way.
 We omit these results to avoid repetition.